chromium/chromium/docs/updater/functional_spec.md

 #### Updater UI behavior

 The updater UI does the following:
+*   The title of the UI is derived from the `bundlename` if specified, or otherwise the `appname` from the metainstaller `tag`.
+For instance, if no `bundlename` is specified, and the `appname` is "Sample App", the title of the UI will be "Sample App Installer".
+If no `bundlename` or `appname` is specified, the UI title will be a generic `Chromium Installer` for unbranded, or `Google Installer` for branded.
 *   on successful installs that do not specify an installer API launch command:
     *   Displays a "Thank you for installing" message that the user must click to close.